 The probiotics bifidobacterium and lactobacilli both produce GABA in large amounts.
 When you take antibiotics, eat sugar or sucralose (50% destruction of gut bacteria), your good bacteria gets wiped out and glutamate rises while GABA sinks.
 This affects mental health and the probability of neurodegenerative disorders goes up.

 Diversified sources of fermented food, getting your hands in the dirt and consuming prebiotics (a type of fiber found in different vegetables and nuts) are the key to a diversified gut.
 If you are using probiotic supplements, rotate different strains to promote diversity.

-Lithium is present in higher amounts in mineral water and certain foods.
+Lithium is one of many trace minerals and is present in higher amounts in mineral water and certain foods.
 However, these amounts have been depleted in our water and food supply.
 Lithium has been used successfully for decades in treating bipolar disorder and depression and has been inversely related to aggression, suicidal and homicidal violence.
 One study also found that young US children with autism and their mothers had unusually low levels of lithium compared to neurotypical children and their mothers.